-Many of London’s iconic bridges give unique views and access to some of the city’s most popular sights, tours and events; or are well known landmarks in their own right.
+Many of London’s iconic bridges give unique views and access to some of the city’s most popular sights, tours and events; plus they are are well known landmarks in their own right.
 Wherever you find yourself along the Thames you’re guaranteed to be close to at least one of these famous bridges.

 Built in 1894, Tower Bridge is the most iconic bridge in London.
 This impressive feat of engineering is 244 metres (800 feet) long, covered in 22,000 litres (5,812gal) of paint and crossed by 40,000 people each day.